High Holidays

 Amazon Kindle ($19.98)

 Order a lulav and etrog set for use at home this year!
-Place your order before September 30; sets will be available for pickup at Temple Sinai between Yom Kippur and Sukkot.
+Sets will be available for pickup at Temple Sinai between Yom Kippur and Sukkot.

 Whether it’s study, stories, or meals with friends, the Temple Sinai Library has you covered.
-Stop by the library to check out books or email Librarian Ruth Polk who can prepare a book bundle or put your selections on hold.
+Stop by the library or the library annex in the community lounge to check out books or email Librarian Ruth Polk who can prepare a book bundle or put your selections on hold.

 Browse the library catalogue for